-BLURB: Rising from humble beginnings, Kashyap Bandhu used words as weapons & courage as his creed to lead Kashmir through reform, resilience, and freedom.
 DR. MADHULIKA SINGH Tarachand Bhat, popularly known across Jammu and Kashmir as Pandit Kashyap Bandhu, was a distinguished freedom fighter, journalist, and social reformer.
-He was born on 24 March 1889 to Thakur Bhat in Geeru…
+He was born on 24 March 1889 to Thakur Bhat in Geeru (Nurpura) village of Kashmir.
+At the time of his birth, the princely state of Jammu and Kashmir was under the rule of Maharaja Pratap Singh.…

 -